auxiliarywits/auxiliarywits.github.io/about.md

 key: page-about
 ---
 Hi!<br/>
-This is a personal blog for my personal writings, mostly collection of my Twitter thread and notes.<br/>
+This is a personal blog for my personal writings, mostly reworking of my Twitter thread and notes.<br/>
 <br/>
 Writing is harder than I expected.
-My posts are disjointed rambling and decidedly incomplete, because writing properly is suprisingly hard.
+My posts are disjointed rambling and decidedly incomplete.
 It is my attempt to articulate my observations and rough, half-assed analysis into something accessible and readable in linear fashion. <br/>
 <br/>
 If you're a friend of mine from Twitter, welcome.
 Basically my talking point is more or less the same with my tweets but it will be more elaborated.<br/>
 Cheers!<br/>